How to Sustain a Safety Culture

 I’ve been thinking a lot about this in reference to Heinrich’s principle (Figure 1), or the Accident triangle.
 This model suggests that many individual behaviors ultimately lead to an injury.
 For example, the logic behind Behavior-Based Safety is that by addressing the unsafe behaviors of individuals it will lead to less injuries.
 It’s a step in the right direction, but insufficient on its own.

-Start with Safety Hazards
+Start with safety hazards

 Firstly, as everyone knows, there are many high risk safety hazards in the workplace that have no relation to worker behavior.
 It may be ensuring all equipment have guards in an industrial setting, or that appropriate disposal bins are in place for needles in a healthcare setting.
 Providing a psychologically safe space for employees to raise hazards is the beginning of behavioral change – and it starts with the leaders.
 Once the engineers or maintenance teams have thoroughly addressed these issues, behaviors from their teams becomes critical.
 However, changing an individual’s behavior doesn’t address systemic unsafe conditions or processes, and that behavior doesn’t change across the organization just because one person changes.

-The Foundations of Safety
+The foundations of safety

-Safety Culture
+Safe Culture

 Accountability and Recognition